 The TBEST GTFS Interoperability contains the following features:

-- Import observed, stop-level ridership via a GTFS accessory file (stop_ridership.txt) for performance analysis within the TBEST Comprehensive Operational Analysis tool set
+- Import observed, stop-level ridership via a GTFS accessory file (stop_ridership.txt) for performance analysis within TBEST

 - Segment the imported GTFS network within TBEST from native GTFS formatting or enhanced segmentation via GTFS accessory file structure (timepoints.txt)

 - TBEST GTFS Network Export – Networks coded within TBEST can also be exported into GTFS format.
-The TBEST GTFS Export functionality is currently limited to “planning” networks which approximate departure and arrival times based on defined service levels within a TBEST time period and is intended for use in other planning or visualization applications.
-TBEST GTFS exports include appended files containing ridership estimates and stop amenities.
+Exported TBEST GTFS networks contain user-defined vehicle arrival times and travel speeds and can be used for other planning or visualization applications such as the FTA STOPS model.
+TBEST GTFS exports include appended attributes with ridership estimates and stop amenities.